mobxjs/mobx/README.md

 ### mobservable.makeReactive

 The first function is `makeReactive`.
 It is the swiss knife of mobservable and  turns any data structure and function into its reactive counterpart.
 Objects, arrays, functions; they can all be made reactive.
-Reactiveness is infectious; new data that is put in reactive data will become reactive as well.
+Reactiveness is contagious; new data that is put in reactive data will become reactive as well.
 To make our timer reactive, just change the first three lines of the code:

 ```javascript
 var timerData = mobservable.makeReactive({